alexfmpe/beam/docs/index.md

 Additionally, Beam plays nice with the rest of the Haskell ecosystem, the standard Beam backends are all implemented in terms of pre-existing Haskell packages.
-Beam does not intend to make every query work across every database, and you are free to write queries in beam's DSL that only work on particular backends, using type classes to restrict which backends work.
-It is assumed that you have chosen you RDBMS with much care, and we want to support you in that.
+Beam does not intend to make every query work across every database, and you are free to write queries in Beam's DSL that only work on particular backends, using type classes to restrict which backends work.
+It is assumed that you have chosen your RDBMS with much care, and we want to support you in that.
 Beam's main purpose is to marshal data back and forth, to serve as the source of truth for the DB schema, and to generate properly formed SQL from Haskell expressions.